fusion-stud10s/pocketvance-launcher/README.md

 # PocketVance Launcher

-A Batch-developed Minecraft launcher, super lean and designed to force the execution of almost any Minecraft version, as long as it is at least 75%+ compatible.
+A Minecraft launcher made by a teenager who wanted less bloatware.
+Super lean and designed to force almost any Minecraft version to run, especially on NanoLite Windows builds that remove many dependencies required by other launchers.

 # PocketVance Minecraft Launcher